ottoblep/tsn-5g-testbench/readme.md

-# 5G-TSN Testbench
+# 5g-tsn-testbench

-Contains automated deployment files for a software emulated 5G-TSN Bridge.
+Setup for a software emulated 5G-TSN bridge system.

 ## Components